 SMARA Reform Enacted & SMARA Reform Rulemaking

-On April 18, 2016, Governor Brown signed SB 209 (Pavley) and AB 1142 (Gray) into law and thereby enacted significant changes to the Surface Mining and Reclamation Act of 1975 (SMARA).
+AB 1142 Mining and geology: surface mining (Gray, 2016) into law and thereby enacted significant changes to the Surface Mining and Reclamation Act (SMARA).
 These reforms affect how the SMGB and the Department of Conservation (DOC), local lead agencies, and surface mine operators oversee, implement, and comply with SMARA.
-The SMGB, in cooperation with the Department of Conservation, is undertaking a comprehensive rulemaking effort to enact significant revisions to SMARA following the passage of SB 209 and AB 1142.
+The SMGB, in cooperation with the DOC, is undertaking a comprehensive rulemaking effort to enact significant revisions to SMARA following the passage of SB 209 and AB 1142.